ktaylor63/southeast/site/content/erwin/broodstock-production.md

 ---
 draft: true
-title: Broodstock production
+title: 'Broodstock production'
 facebook: ErwinNFH
-nav: Fish production
+nav: 'Fish production'
+hero:
+    name: erwin-fish-production.jpg
+    alt: 'A biologist wearing thick green gloves up to his elbows squeezes a fish which releases a white stream into a collection bucket full of a pink liquid.'
+    caption: 'A biologist extracts milt from a male rainbow trout mixing it with a container of eggs.
+Photo by USFWS.'
 tags:
     - Broodstock
     - 'Fish and Aquatic Conservation'
     - Tennessee
-updated: 'February 14th, 2019'
+updated: 'September 13th, 2019'
 ---
+❌
 As part of the National Broodstock Program, Erwin National Fish Hatchery produces rainbow trout eggs that are shipped to hatcheries nationwide to help preserve the angling tradition for present and future generations.

 ## Spawning operations

 Each broodstock strain that is maintained at Erwin NFH has a different spawning time.
 A week before the fish begin to spawn they are sorted into groups of males and females.
 Once spawning begins the females are checked weekly to find the individuals that are ready to release their eggs that week.
 These fish are called “ripe” females.
 Each week, for the duration of the spawning period, usually 8-12 weeks, the “ripe’ females are manually stripped of their eggs and the eggs are fertilized, disinfected and transferred into an incubation jar.

+{{< figure class="photo-center" src="/images/pages/erwin-extracting-eggs-from-rainbow-trout.jpg" alt="A biologist wearing gloves up to their elbows squeezes a colorful fish causing a stream of pink liquid to fall into a bowl" caption="Extracting eggs from a female rainbow trout.
+Photo by USFWS." >}}

 Following spawning operations, freshly fertilized eggs are measured in egg jar incubators located in the hatchery building.
 The eggs are incubated for 14 days until they reach the “eyed” stage.
 They are then sorted and shipped to hatcheries and research facilities.
 Erwin NFH ships approximately 10 to 13 million eggs per year.
 A small number of eggs are hatched and reared for use as future broodstock.
 These fish are raised in the hatchery building tanks until they are 3-4 inches in length.
 They are then transferred to the outside raceways.